TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Conclusions

 \section{Conclusions}

 In this work, we introduced \bench{}, the first large-scale, open benchmark specifically designed for evaluating AI models on MAST tokamak diagnostics.
-We provided a complete open-source training and evaluation stack for 14 diverse downstream tasks together with a strong baseline model, creating an integrated framework for benchmarking, tooling, and model development.
+We provided a complete open-source training and evaluation stack for 14 diverse downstream tasks together with a collection of four baseline models, creating an integrated framework for benchmarking, tooling, and model development.

-\bench{} opens the door to more systematic and reproducible research in fusion plasma modeling.
-It provides a platform for exploring advanced representation learning of plasma, short- and long-horizon predictions, and generalization across tokamak operating regimes.
-We believe the adoption of \bench{} will accelerate progress toward practical, data-driven fusion models, foster stronger collaboration between the fusion and machine learning communities, and ultimately contribute to the development of stable and commercially viable fusion energy.
+\bench\ opens the door to more systematic and reproducible research in fusion plasma modeling.
+It also provides a platform for exploring advanced representation learning of plasma, short- and long-horizon predictions, and generalization across tokamak operating regimes.
+We believe the adoption of \bench\ will accelerate progress toward practical, data-driven fusion models, foster stronger collaboration between the fusion and machine learning communities, and ultimately contribute to the development of stable and commercially viable fusion energy.

 {A.\arabic{table}}